-Below you will find the link to this week’s current question, as well as links to archived discussions.
+Below you will find the link to the latest question, as well as links to archived discussions.
 We hope you will check them all out and add your own thoughts, as well as reply to some of the great comments from other readers.

 I would definitely ask Katniss this: Thinking about how much you’ve changed Panem, if you had a chance to have someone else’s name drawn in your first hunger games instead of Prim’s, would you do it? — Emily

 Was Katniss’ father a rebel and the accident where he died was provoked by the government? — Noemi

 The Hunger Games, definitely.
 Although both CF and M are battling for the first place, this one was my favorite.
 It always has been, always will be.
 We were introduced to the characters in a way differnent and more compelling than any other story, and you felt connected with them instantaneously.
 We first met Katniss, a girl who completley took over my life and gave me the girl-power that helped me through a lot of things.
 She made me believe in myself, made me wonder and have different perspectives on things, made me feel emotions so riveting they forced me in an obsession with the HG trilogy.
 I’ve never felt like that with any other book – ever.
 I was constantly rooting for her.
 And then when Peeta came in – I was in love.
 And not just that girly, oohhh he’s soooo cuuuttee — Ally

 I’m really excited to see the arena, costumes, and first interviews.
 But i’m absolutely pumped for the cave scene!! — Maggie

 “You love me.
 Real or not Real?” – Peeta